Terminal 1 Awarded Leadership in Energy and Environmental Design (LEED) Silver Certification

 - Address climate change by striving to meet the County's greenhouse gas emission reduction goals and working with our regional partners to cultivate innovative solutions to environmental challenges.

-- Protect our environmental resources by minimizing and managing our negative environmental impacts and partnering with the community on noise mitigation issues so we can address these impacts while balancing the need to operate a safe and efficient Airport.
+- Protect our environmental resources by minimizing and managing our negative environmental impacts and partnering with the community on noise mitigation issues to address these impacts while balancing the need to operate a safe and efficient Airport.

 West Lake Park Wetland Mitigation Wins Environmental Award